-In 1979 MacKinnon published a book contending that sexual harassment violates the prohibition against sexual discrimination as codified in Title VII of the 1964 Civil Rights Act.
+In her 1979 book, Sexual Harassment of Working Women, MacKinnon argued that sexual harassment violates the prohibition against sexual discrimination as codified in Title VII of the 1964 Civil Rights Act.
 Her legal reasoning, as laid out in this work, was invoked by the Equal Employment Opportunity Commission in 1980 when it enacted a policy prohibiting sexual harassment.

 In 1983 MacKinnon and fellow feminist Andrea Dworkin took up a crusade condemning pornography as yet another variation of sex discrimination, and thus a violation of women’s right to “equal protection of the laws” as guaranteed by the Fourteenth Amendment.
-In Pornography and Civil Rights: A New Day for Women’s Equality (1988), MacKinnon and Dworkin reject the claim that pornography constitutes free speech that is permitted by the First Amendment:
+In Pornography and Civil Rights: A New Day for Women’s Equality (1988), MacKinnon and Dworkin rejected the claim that pornography constitutes a form of free speech permitted by the First Amendment:

 “Though women have been excluded from access to the means of communication, from the political dialogue, from education, from economic equity or political power; though women are forced into social silence by contempt and by terrorism; though women are excluded from participation in the institutions that articulate social policy; women are supposed to value speech rights by valuing the rights of those who have excluded them….
 The power of the pornographer is the power of men.
 The exploitation of the woman gagged, hung, photographed, and published is the sexualized inferiority and human worthlessness of women.”